kangmasjuqi/kgmsjq-simple-todos/README.md

 ## how to use

-- clone the repo in the root of your local web server
+- clone the repo into the root of your local web server
-- dump the db file `todos.sql` to your database
+- dump the db file `todos.sql` into your database
-- adjust the database configuration in the file `api.php` with your local configuration
+- adjust the database configuration in the file `api.php` using your local configuration
 - using browser, go to `http://localhost/kgmsjq-simple-todos`

 ## todolist